quantaliz/solana-agent-kit/README.md

 ## 🤖 AI Integration Features

-- **LangChain Integration**
-  - Ready-to-use LangChain tools for blockchain operations
+- LangChain Integration
-  - Autonomous agent support with React framework
-  - Memory management for persistent interactions
-  - Streaming responses for real-time feedback

-- **Vercel AI SDK Integration**
-  - Vercel AI SDK for AI agent integration
+- Vercel AI SDK Integration
-  - Framework agnostic support
-  - Quick and easy toolkit setup

-- **Autonomous Modes**
-  - Interactive chat mode for guided operations
-  - Autonomous mode for independent agent actions
+- Autonomous Modes
-  - Configurable action intervals
-  - Built-in error handling and recovery

-- **AI Tools**
+- AI Tools
-  - DALL-E integration for NFT artwork generation
-  - Natural language processing for blockchain commands
-  - Price feed integration for market analysis
-  - Automated decision-making capabilities

 ## 📃 Documentation

-You can view the full documentation of the kit at [docs.sendai.fun](https://docs.sendai.fun/v0/introduction)
+You can view the (original) full documentation of the kit at [docs.sendai.fun](https://docs.sendai.fun/v0/introduction)

-## Why We Built V2 and Why Upgrade?

-The Solana Agent Kit V2 is a major upgrade from V1, to learn why check out our [migration guide](./MIGRATING.md)

 ## 📦 Core Installation (from this repository source)